nextcloud/documentation/developer_manual/app/info.rst

 lib
 ---
 Defines a required php extension with required minimum and/or maximum version.
+The names for the libraries have to match the result as returned by the php function  `get_loaded_extensions http://php.net/manual/en/function.get-loaded-extensions.php`_.
+The explicit version of an extension is read from `phpversion http://php.net/manual/de/function.phpversion.php`_ - with some exception as to be read up in the code base `https://github.com/owncloud/core/blob/master/lib/private/app/platformrepository.php#L45`_

 os
 --